 The children were very curious and made some great observations.
 Many classes were convinced that she couldn't possibly be a "real" artist because she is sitting on the ground and "looks poor".
 Lots of, "interesting observation, what makes you say that?" on my part!
 Food for thought about what makes a "real" artist and how our personal perspective influences the way we interpret art.

 The next step was to introduce the children to some symbols that are typically found in Aboriginal art and talking about why those symbols might be important in their culture.
 The children were provided with some aboriginal art prints and they looked to see if they could find some symbols they recognized.
 Some examples can be found here:

 The last step was creating their own Australian Aboriginal paintings using an australian animal of their choosing as the main character.
 Each child drew a large outline of an animal on their paper and painted both the animal and the background.
 When the paint was dry, they added the second layer-- large lines or shapes but no small details but no dots or symbols quite yet!
 It is very helpful to have a sample of each stage visible so they can see the process.

-Last class the kids were given black and white paint markers and a tutorial on how to use them properly.
+In the final art class the kids were given black and white paint markers and a tutorial on how to use them properly.
 I find these work so much better than Q-tips or the end of paint brush handles to make nice round dots.
-The did a lovely job with the details and yes, everything was done in time for the Open House. :)
+The children then used their art to write their own dreamtime stories in their home rooms.
+The combination of paintings and stories was a winner and yes, everything was done in time for the Open House. :)